-At August 31, 2022, the Company had not yet achieved profitable operations, had an accumulated deficit of \$23,897,680 since inception and expects to incur further losses in the development of its business.
+At November 30, 2022, the Company had not yet achieved profitable operations, had an accumulated deficit of \$23,540,292 since inception and expects to incur further losses in the development of its business.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
-At August 31, 2022 the Company had working capital of \$1,653,391.
+At November 30, 2022 the Company had working capital deficit of \$947,179.
 The above factors may cast significant doubt upon the Company's ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
+Refer to the financing activities section for events subsequent to November 30, 2022.